memfault/interrupt/_drafts/practical_zephyr_05_west.md

 > - [practical-zephyr-t2-empty-ws](https://github.com/lmapii/practical-zephyr-t2-empty-ws) contains an empty _manifest_ repository for creating a dummy _West_ workspace that we'll use to explore _West_ without Zephyr.
 > - [practical-zephyr-manifest-repository](https://github.com/lmapii/practical-zephyr-manifest-repository) contains the _manifest repository_ of the Zephyr application that we're building in this article.

-> **Note:** While writing this article series, I had to switch from STM's Nucleo-C031C6 to the Nucleo-F411RE since the development kit is no longer working.
+> **Note:** While writing this article series, I had to switch from STM's Nucleo-C031C6 to the Nucleo-F411RE since I broke my C031C6 development kit.
 Apologies for the subtle switch - but you should be able to follow along with any board.